Skip to main content

 For a standalone program, the calculus changes.
 The HIPAA/ACA framework and its 30% incentive allowance for health-contingent outcomes are irrelevant.
 The program is governed almost exclusively by the ADA and GINA.

-Therefore, if a standalone program offers biometric screenings and asks for family medical history, it must ensure its incentives are not coercive under the ADA and are not tied to the provision of under GINA.
+Therefore, if a standalone program offers biometric screenings and asks for family medical history, it must ensure its incentives are not coercive under the ADA and are not tied to the provision of genetic information under GINA.
 This often leads to standalone programs being structured as participatory programs with very small, “de minimis” rewards to avoid the legal risks associated with the ADA’s voluntariness standard.

 References